sauldhernandez/scala-builder/README.md

 a native image of that assembly using GraalVM.
 The resulting image is a light image with only the resulting binary.

+The resulting native image will always be located at `/project/target/linux/assembly`

 ## Features

  - Java 10